- Check the Loading Speed

 Error 404 messages and dysfunctional pages while searching for something on a search engine repels most visitors to other functional websites.
 It is believed that 73% of people abandon a website if it does not work well.

 This is a part of the user experience which is an important aspect of any website for it to thrive.
 Broken links leave a bad impression of your website on search engines.
-They should be eliminated from your website for its fitness and well-being.
+They should be eliminated from your website for their fitness and well-being.

 Tools to check broken links